XcodeGhost: Neutralizing command and control servers and compromised versions of Xcode

 Since the article of Alibaba and Palo Alto Networks, Amazon took down all the servers that were used by XcodeGhost.
 Baidu also removed all malicious Xcode installers from its cloud storage service.

 Removing malicious apps from the App Store

 On September 18, 2015 Apple admitted the existence of the malware and began asking all developers with compromised apps to compile their apps with a clean version of Xcode before submitting them for review again.

-Pangu Team released a tool to detect infected apps on a device, but like other antivirus apps it won't run on a device that hasn't been jailbroken.
+Pangu Team released a tool to detect infected apps on a device, but like other antivirus apps, it will not run on a device that has not been jailbroken.
 Apple does not allow antivirus apps into the iOS App Store.

 Checking Xcode version

 Apple advises Xcode developers to verify their version of Xcode and to always have Gatekeeper activated on their machine.